sentialabs/porpoise/README.md

 ## Development

-Clone this repo.
+Fork this repo.
 Development is done from within a Docker container for which the Dockerfile is included in this repo.
 Build and start the the container to access this gems development environment:

     docker build -t porpoise-app .
     docker run -it --rm -v "$PWD:/porpoise" porpoise-app